Do you want to stop contact form spam forever? A lot of us have been there, annoyed and looking for a way to stop the spam.

 Next up, we’ll show you how to make your own CAPTCHA with WPForms.

-Method 4: Add the WPForms Custom CAPTCHA Addon
+6. Use the WPForms Custom CAPTCHA Addon

-If you don’t want to use a 3rd party service to stop contact form spam, you can use the WPForms Custom CAPTCHA addon to create your own challenge.
+You can use the WPForms Custom CAPTCHA addon to create your own challenge.

 With this addon, you can set up custom questions or use random math puzzles as a CAPTCHA to fight spam form submissions.